 Purpose

-Section 1 – The aim of this Association is to protect and to propagate game and fish, to assist in the conservation of forest and streams, to assist in making game and fish laws and to foster a feeling of goodwill between fellow sportsmen, farmers and the game and fish authorities.
+Section 1 – The aim of this Association is to protect and to propagate game and fish, to assist in the conservation of forest and streams, to assist in making game and fish laws and to foster a feeling of goodwill between fellow sportsmen, farmers, landowners, and the game and fish authorities.

 Section 2 – It shall be our further objective to encourage organized shooting sports among the citizens, with a view toward a better knowledge on the part of such citizens, of the safe handling and proper care of sporting arms as well as improved marksmanship.